 The Talent Hounds Crew had an entertaining time at the offices of Dogbook, now 3 Million Dogs, talking with co-founder Geoffrey Roche.
 Dogbook was a Facebook app for dogs and dog lovers that reached over 3 million users.

 Geoffrey is a very engaging speaker, being both informative and funny.
 He talked with the Talent Hounds crew a little about his early days working in advertising on Purina dog brands and digital projects, the start of Dogbook, and his own love of dogs.

 It’s hard to imagine but Facebook was only opened to the general public late September, 2006.
 Geoffrey was an early adopter.
 He explained that he was inspired at the time by the increasingly close relationship he observed friends and family were having with their dogs.
 They almost seemed like cherished children to some.
 Geoffrey carefully observed people bringing their pets to dinner, sharing photos of them and of course talking about them on Facebook, which was rapidly becoming popular.

 Dogbook started June 2007- 3 Million Members

-Be sure to tune into The Pet Network for Talent Hounds (airing this spring) to hear more of Geoffrey’s observations and insights on social media and man’s changing relationship with his best friend: the dog.
+Be sure to watch for Talent Hounds (airing this spring) to hear more of Geoffrey’s observations and insights on social media and man’s changing relationship with his best friend: the dog.